Pramodgopinathan/FB-Growth/README.md

 In general, the algorithm has been designed to operate on databases containing transactions, such as purchases by customers of a store.
 An itemset is considered as "frequent" if it meets a user-specified support threshold.
 For instance, if the support threshold is set to 0.5 (50%), a frequent itemset is defined as a set of items that occur together in at least 50% of all transactions in the database.

-# Why not Apriori algorighm
+# Why not Apriori Algorithm

 1. Using Apriori needs a generation of candidate itemsets.
 These itemsets may be large in number if the itemset in the database is huge.
 2. Apriori needs multiple scans of the database to check the support of each itemset generated and this leads to high costs.